calebcase/pos/README.md

   the proof.
 - C: Following a similar proceedure as P, compute the hash *h*.
 This can be done without the required space by computing the output stream *o* twice.
-On the first pass only the last *n* bytes are retained to be used to compute *s2*.
+On the first pass only the *n* bytes are retained to be used to compute *s2*.
 On the second pass retain the values of the indices needed for the hash *h*.

 The allowed time *At* must be low enough that P cannot perform the two-pass method within the interval timed by *t*.